 Edge Transport servers

 Edge Transport servers handle all inbound and outbound Internet mail flow by providing mail relay and smart host services for your Exchange organization.
 Agents running on the Edge Transport server provide additional layers of message protection and security.
-These agents provide protection against spam and apply transport rules to control mail flow.
+These agents provide protection against spam and apply mail flow rules (also known as transport rules) to control mail flow.
 All of these features work together to help minimize the exposure of your internal Exchange to threats on the Internet.

 You can install more than one Edge Transport server in the perimeter network.
 Deploying more than one Edge Transport server provides redundancy and failover capabilities for your inbound message flow.
 You can load balance the SMTP traffic to your organization among Edge Transport servers by defining more than one MX record with the same priority value for your mail domain.
 You can achieve consistency in the configuration among multiple Edge Transport servers by using cloned configuration scripts.

 The Edge Transport server role lets you manage the following message-processing scenarios.

 Edge Transport servers accept messages coming into the Exchange organization from the Internet.
 After the messages are processed by the Edge Transport server, mail is routed to an internal Exchange Mailbox server; first to the Front End Transport service, and then to the Transport service.

 All messages sent to the Internet from inside the organization are routed to Edge Transport servers after the messages are processed by the Transport service on the Exchange Mailbox server.
 You can configure the Edge Transport server to use DNS to resolve MX resource records for external SMTP domains, or you can configure the Edge Transport server to forward messages to a smart host for DNS resolution.